ldynia/archcolider/Functional Requirements.md

 ### Picking up meal

+Responsible for "direct" communication with a fridge and the ways who picking up process might be executed.

 Sunny day scenarios:
 1. Subscriber use stored in the app banking card to authorize and pick up a meal.
 Kiosk knows the order associated with the user upfront.
 2. Known user selecting a meal from catalog, use card for payement and picking up a meal.